http4k/http4k-connect/ai/lmstudio/README.md

 The http4k-connect LmStudio integration provides:

-- LmStudio API client
+- LmStudio API Client
-- FakeLmStudio server which can be used as testing harness for either API client
+- FakeLmStudio server which can be used as testing harness for either API Client

 ## LmStudio API connector